rdkcentral/Dobby/rdkPlugins/HttpProxy/README.md

 If `ignoreProxyOnBridge` is set to true, the dobby bridge device's address is added to the `no_proxy` environment variable in the container.

+This allows any traffic to the host machine's localhost from the container to be ignored for proxying.

 #### Example
 ```json
 "data": {